 For instance, north Georgia’s Longstreet Clinic offers a one-day course that meets all the state’s compliance regulations.
 Conducted by the Longstreet Laser Institute, this training regimen offers students the opportunity to obtain three certificates while fully preparing them for a career as a laser practitioner.
 The Medical Physician Didactic Course will provide theory, safety and the science of lasers leaving you with a firm foundation and a broad overview of multiple devices.

 Who should be teaching laser school courses?

-All laser healthcare training should be conducted by licensed healthcare professionals – many of whom will have years of experience as well as knowledge about the latest laser techniques and advances in this revolutionary field of healthcare.
+All laser healthcare training should be conducted by licensed physician or accredited CME provider preferably whom will have years of experience as well as knowledge about the latest laser techniques and advances in this revolutionary field of healthcare.